jpanda111/YelpCamp/README.md

 ### Authentication:
 - User login with username and password
 - Admin sign-up with admin code
+- Forgot Password and Reset vis email confirmation
+- User Profile page setup with sign-up
+- Follower and Following relationship

-Authorization:
+### Authorization:

-One cannot manage posts and view user profile without being authenticated
+- One cannot manage posts and view user profile without being authenticated

-One cannot edit or delete posts and comments created by other users
+- One cannot edit or delete posts, comments and reviews created by other users

-Admin can manage all posts and comments
+- Admin can manage all posts, comments and reviews

-Manage campground posts with basic functionalities:
+### campground posts:

-Create, edit and delete posts and comments
+- Create, edit and delete posts and comments

-Upload campground photos
+- Upload campground photos

-Display campground location on Google Maps

-Search existing campgrounds
+- Fuzzy Search on existing campgrounds

-Manage user account with basic functionalities:

-Password reset via email confirmation (disabled)

-Profile page setup with sign-up
+- In-app notifications of following users
+- notification pages on all the past notifications and following users
+- campgrounds review systems

+### Custome enhancement
+- background animation on landing page
-Flash messages responding to users' interaction with the app
+- Flash messages responding to users' interaction with the app

-Responsive web design
+- Responsive web design

-Custom Enhancements
-Update campground photos when editing campgrounds
+- Update campground photos when editing campgrounds

-Update personal information on profile page

-Improve image load time on the landing page using Cloudinary
+- Improve image load time on the landing page using Cloudinary

-Use Helmet to strengthen security
+- Display time since post/comments/reviews was created
+- Pagination on campgrounds index